davidzhao1015/davidzhao1015.github.io/_posts/2024-10-23-linear-mixed-model.md

 4.  **Evaluate Model Robustness**: We will evaluate the assumptions of homoscedasticity and linearity by examining the residuals and checking the normality of residuals using Q-Q plots.
-5.  **Conclusion**: We will summarize the key findings and provide guidance on applying linear mixed-effect models to your own data.
-6.  **References**: We will provide references for further reading and resources on linear mixed-effect models and the limma package.
-7.  **Session Info**: Information about the R session and packages used in this tutorial.

 ## Step 1 - Simulate example data